Copyright 2013 Stefan Ahlblad All rights reserved

 Video and Photography

-DSLR cameras are capable of producing both excellent photos and video images.
-They may have been designed as high end still cameras, but with the new video feature DSLRs have increasingly become video cameras of choice, even among some videographers.
-The drawback is that the design of the DSLR is not ideal for holding and handling the camera in video mode.
+DSLR cameras are capable of producing excellent videos in addition to stunning photographs, but how user friendly are these cameras for video?
+Designed originally for still photography there is much to be desired when shooting video with a DSLR.
 Inventors and manufacturers have found this to be a fertile ground for producing equipment intended to alleviate the shortcomings.
-Today DSLRs are facing competition as the ranging master of photography from mirror-less cameras, which also produce excellent images and in addition make shooting video using a viewfinder more convenient.
+Today DSLRs are also facing competition as the ranging master of photography from mirror-less cameras, which produce excellent images and in addition make shooting video using a viewfinder much more convenient.
 The benefit of having both still and video functions in the same camera can be debated.
-I personally appreciate cameras with the combined feature since I prefer carrying around minimal amount of equipment and still do both stills and video.
-Yet serious video and film-making require a quite different approach to the subject and more preparations than still photography and therefore may warrant separate specialized cameras.
+I personally appreciate cameras with the combined feature since I like both still photography and video and prefer carrying around minimal amount of equipment.
+I realize that film-making require more preparations and a quite different approach to the subject than still photography and therefore may warrant separate specialized cameras.